Kuhl earns first win in 2 years as Pirates top Brewers 7-2

 Reynolds hit a solo homer off Adrian Houser (1-2) in the second and a two-run double in the eighth to give Pittsburgh’s shaky bullpen plenty of cushion.

+“Tonight felt really good,” Reynolds said after lifting his average from .174 to .205.
+“I think we’re on the right track.
+I’m not going to say that anything’s cleared up yet, but tonight’s definitely moving in the right direction.”

-Christian Yelich hit his seventh home run for the season for the Brewers, but Milwaukee managed just five hits against Kuhl and five relievers.
+Christian Yelich hit his seventh home run for the Brewers, but Milwaukee managed just five hits against Kuhl and five relievers.
 The Brewers have dropped three of four since taking three of four from NL Central-leading Chicago last weekend.

+“These are our guys and we have to stay the course with them,” Milwaukee manager Craig Counsell said.
+“But we’ve got some guys, who, through the course of the year, just haven’t gotten going.”

 Houser, who limited the Pirates to one run in five innings on July 27, wasn’t quite as efficient this time.
 He ran into trouble in the fourth when the Pirates turned five singles into three runs, helped by a rushed throw from Milwaukee shortstop Orlando Arcia that allowed runners to advance.
 Houser ended up working seven innings, allowing four runs and nine hits.